Skip Navigation

 • congregate living administrator

-This is not a rapid referral program.
-Halton Region Public Health will contact eligible residents within two to four weeks to schedule a vaccination appointment.
+Halton Region Public Health will contact applicants within two to four weeks of receiving an application.

 Get additional information about vaccines